nickovchinnikov/sql-box/README.md

-# SQL Crash Course: MySQL for Developers and Data Analyst
+# MySQL for everyone.
+SQL for Developers, Data Analysts and BI

 ## 1. Introduction to databases